On Demand Webinar

 Completion of the session recording along with completing the pre-test and post-test earns the learner a certificate of completion and possible continuing legal education credit as well.
 Please check the CLE tab to see if your state has approved this course for CLE credit.

 Attendees should check the CLE tab for updates on which jurisdictions have approved the course for CLE credit.
 State bars vary with some states requiring the CLE Sponsor to report the credit and some allowing participants to report the credit themselves.
-When you have completed the course, please email Project Coordinator Mary Stechschulte with your name and bar number and she will advise you the best way to submit the course for credit with your bar.

 This project is supported by Grant #2019-MU-MU-K002 awarded by the Office of Juvenile Justice and Delinquency Prevention (OJJDP), Office of Justice Programs, U.S. Department of Justice.
 The opinions, findings, and conclusions or recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect those of the Department of Justice.